 Big sales, glam models and glossy ads draw lots of us into fast-fashion shops before we can say "pay your workers fairly".
 But, one savvy Instagrammer is celebrating a kinder way to shop.

 Think cheap high-street fashion stores are your only options on a student budget?
 Think again.

 Becky Hughes, the student behind The Nifty Thrifter Instagram account, is highlighting the financial, ethical and style benefits of staying loyal to the humble charity shop.

-She's on a mission to only buy second-hand clothes for the year and, after seeing her Insta, you might be tempted to do the same...
+In 2019, it was her mission to only buy second-hand clothes for the year and, after seeing her Insta, you might be tempted to do the same...

 Benefits of buying second-hand clothes

 During her undergrad degree at Queen's University Belfast, Becky found that the uni lifestyle led to a fast-fashion habit – something a lot of students can relate to.
 She told us:

 I’ve always been interested in fashion and I’ve always read about fashion.

 Throughout university especially, I’ve always been looking for ways to find cheap clothes.

 I used to be going out all the time and I would be looking online for things that I could buy that would be cheap.